Art Davis (American football): College career

 At Mississippi State, Davis began his college football career as a four-year starter for Coach Murray Warmath as a true freshman defensive back in the 1952 season opener against defending National Champion, University of Tennessee.
 In the 1953 season-opener against Memphis State, Davis was a two-way starter and scored the first touchdown of Jack Cristil's 58-year broadcasting career for the Bulldogs.
 On Thanksgiving Day, Davis caught a touchdown pass from Jackie Parker to tie Ole Miss 7–7, knocking the Rebels out of Cotton Bowl contention and the Southeastern Conference crown.
 In 1954, Davis was voted the Southeastern Conference "Player of the Year" (Nashville Banner, Atlanta Constitution) where he scored 10 touchdowns and grabbed 4 interceptions playing both ways.
 He was also named the SEC's "Best Offensive Back" in 1954 (Atlanta Constitution).
 In that '54 campaign, Davis scored four touchdowns against LSU (3 rushing, 1 interception return) in a 25–0 win at Tiger Stadium in Baton Rouge.
 During that season, Davis played all 60 minutes in 6 of 10 games.
 In 1955 as team co-captain, Davis was named first-team All America by FWAA/Look (American magazine) and College Football's "Player of the Year" by the Football Writers Association of America.
 He was named as the "Best Defensive Back" and runner-up as "Best Offensive Back" in the SEC (Atlanta Constitution) that same year.
 He also punted for over a 40 yard average.
 Playing with a separated shoulder and injured knee at Auburn, Davis ran for a short touchdown, passed for a 35-yard score, had a 54-yard punt and made 11 unassisted tackles in a 27–26 loss.
+Paul Brown, head coach of the Cleveland Browns, said Davis was the best college defensive back in the country entering the ‘56 College All Star Game.
 He finished his college career with 18 TDs.
 Davis was a sprinter on the track team and was nosed out in the finals of the 1955 SEC Track and Field Championship's 100 yard dash in a photo-finish.
 His best time in the 100 yard dash was 9.8 seconds.

 During the Auburn loss in 1955, Davis seriously injured his knee and would have to miss the North Texas State and Alabama games.
 The week of the Alabama game, thousands of leaflets were dropped from an airplane onto the Mississippi State campus.
 The message was "Beat Bama Win for Arthur" to encourage the students and football team as they traveled to Tuscaloosa for Bama's Homecoming.
 The Bulldogs prevailed 26–7.
 Bart Starr was the Crimson Tide quarterback, and he and Davis would be teammates in the Blue-Gray Game later that year.